 Seeing Instant Pot cheesecake bites on a dessert tray gets everyone excited!
 These mini desserts are sweet, tart, crunchy, and creamy, and a true crowd-pleaser.

 Besides looking cute and fancy on any dessert table, these mini cheesecakes are absolutely scrumptious.
-They combine all the signature flavours of a classic cheesecake in such an adorable way, using silicone egg bite molds.
+They combine all the signature flavours of a classic cheesecake in such an adorable way, using silicone egg bite molds (which are also great for making poached eggs in Instant Pot).
 The option to use coconut oil and Greek yogurt make this a healthy dessert choice compared to more common recipes.

 These cheesecake bites are customizable to whichever jam topping you’d like to use, which means they make the best desserts when hosting any gathering all year round.